Kiandra Pioneer Ski Club

 CLUB LEGENDS

-Banjo Patterson – Kiandra Snowshoe Club member.
-In the 1880s Paterson became a member of the Kiandra Snowshoe Club; in 1896 he was elected to the Club’s executive; and in 1898 he became Vice President of the Club (Clarke).
-His affinity with Kiandra and the high country was insinuated in his poetry, such as The Man from Snowy River, and also A Mountain Station, published in The Bulletin on 19 December 1891, which described the melting snows of Kiandra specifically.
+Patterson’s affinity with Kiandra and the high country resonated in his poetry, including The Man from Snowy River, and A Mountain Station, published in The Bulletin on 19 December 1891, which described the melting snows of Kiandra specifically.

 George Derschko – Club Member, a Czech migrant who became one of the earliest hydrologists on the Snowy mountains scheme.
 During the 1950’s he was senior hydrologist based in Cabramurra and in charge of Upper Tumut hydrometric stations.
 During this time, he was a member of KPSC and obtained a 3rd place in the National Downhill championships in 1960.